harrisonlab/Fv_C-variants/SNP_calling/01_Fven_C-variant_SNP_calling.md

 vs a reference wild-type assembly.

-# 1. Alignment of Pcac raw reads vs the 414 genome
+# 1. Alignemt of C variant reads vs WT genome

 Alignment of reads from a single run: